Zipcoder/reveal-slides-light/md/intro-to-oop.md

 ### Introduction to Object-Oriented Programming

-* Yesterday you had a lecture on procedural programming, which has its place in the world.
+* Yesterday, you learned about procedural programming, which has its place in the world.
-* The issue the bigger the problems get, the harder it is to manage the code base.
+* However, the bigger the problems get, the harder it is to manage the code base.

 -

-### Introduction to Object-Oriented Programming
+### Object-Oriented Programming:

-* Breaking the problem down into small logical objects
-  * each having a single responsibility
+* Breaks the problem down into small logical objects, each having a **single responsibility**
-* An easier way of managing larger problems
+* Is an easier way of managing larger problems
 * Provides scalability of solutions over time.
 * Allows for greater testability of code.

-* Makes program easier to read understand, and debug.
+* Makes program easier to read, understand, and debug.

 -
 -
 # Object
-* an **Object** is the fundamental unit of OOP
+* An **Object** is the fundamental unit of OOP
-* EVERYTHING is an an Object.
+* **EVERYTHING** is an an Object.
-* Sometimes, Java Objects model real-world objects.
+* Sometimes, Java Objects model real-world objects, such as:
   * a Car, Truck,
   * a Person, an Address, a Printer, a Disk
   * a BankAccount, a TaxReturn, a JavaStudent

 -
 # Object

-All **OBJECTS** have
+All **OBJECTS** have:

 * **Identity** - how that object is distinguished from other objects of the same type. **What's its name?**
 * **State** - the value of the internal objects this object contains. **What does it store?**